WHAT WE DO

 TSNRP Mini ebp Awards

-We are committed to advance Evidence-Based Practice (EBP) within military nursing.
+TSNRP is committed to advancing Evidence-Based Practice (EBP) within military nursing.
 To help accomplish this task, we offer the "Mini-EBP Award" mechanism which will provide up to $10,000 of one-year of funds (O&M) for equipment and supplies in support of local, nurse-led EBP projects.

 Mini-EBP Awards selected for funding will receive direct delivery of project supplies purchased through TSNRP and sent directly to the Military Treatment Facility.
 Mini-EBP project dissemination is encouraged at our EBP workshops and the dissemination course.
 Mini-EBP projects are included in our awards database.